K'gari Clean Up 2025

 The event is held annually over a weekend with Four Wheel Drive Queensland affiliated club members and event sponsors volunteering their time to clean marine debris from this beautiful World Heritage listed island.

-Four Wheel Drive Queensland (4WD QLD) in collaboration with our partners in this venture, Queensland Department of Environment and Science (DES), Queensland Parks & Wildlife Service (QPWS), the Butchulla Aboriginal Corporation (BAC); Four Wheel Drive Queensland K’Gari Fraser Island Clean Up does not receive government funding and therefore we solely rely on the generous support of our fabulous sponsors to ensure the event continues into the future.
+Four Wheel Drive Queensland (4WD QLD) in collaboration with our partners in this venture, Queensland Department of Environment, Science and Innovation (DESI), Queensland Parks & Wildlife Service (QPWS), Butchulla Aboriginal Corporation (BAC), and Butchulla Native Title Aboriginal Corporation (BUNTAC); 4WD QLD K’gari Clean Up solely relies upon on the generous support of our fabulous sponsors to ensure the events continuation into the future.

-In 2023, a total of 21 affiliated clubs made the journey to the island from all over southeast Queensland, for what was the 22nd K'Gari Fraser Island Clean Up.
-This included 330 vehicles with a total of 626 adult & 95 child volunteers.
+In 2024, a total of 21 affiliated clubs made the journey to the island from all over southeast Queensland, for what was the 23rd K'gari Clean Up.
+This was made up of 450 adult and 82 child volunteers.

 2023 CLEAN UP VIDEO